AnyaKilpatrick/Hangman-Game/README.md

 When the game starts, the word is displayed like this: _ _ _ _ _ _ _.

-As the user guesses the correct letters, it will be revealed : g e _ _ a _ _.
+As the user guesses the correct letters, they will be revealed : g e _ _ a _ _.

-Letters Already Guessed: (Letters the user has already guessed.
+Letters Already Guessed: (List of letters the user has already guessed.
 Letters will not repeat if you press them again).

 Number of Guesses Remaining: (shows # of guesses remaining for the user).

-After the user wins/loses the game automatically choose another word and make the user play it.
+After the user wins/loses the game automatically chooses another word and make the user play it.